Contents

 XTRACT - a command-line tool for automated tractography

-XTRACT (cross-species tractography) can be used to automatically extract a set of carefully dissected tracts in humans and macaques.
+XTRACT (cross-species tractography) can be used to automatically extract a set of carefully dissected tracts in human (neonates and adults) and macaques.
 It can also be used to define one's own tractography protocols where all the user needs to do is to define a set of masks in standard space (e.g. MNI152).

 XTRACT reads the standard space protocols and performs probabilistic tractography (probtrackx2) in the subject's native space.
 Resultant tracts may be stored in either the subject's native space or in standard space.
 The user must provide the crossing fibres fitted data (bedpostx) and diffusion to standard space registration warp fields (and their inverse).